• Skip to primary navigation

 2. Panda PAN6320W

-• Electronic control over 10 programs and 5 water levels
+• 10 programs and 5 water levels

-• Water pump for quick discharge
+• Built-in drain pump for quick discharge

-• Includes quick-connect adapters for standard faucets
+• Quick-connect adapters for standard faucets

-• 10-pound capacity
+• 10-pound capacity, 310W

 3. Giantex Portable Mini Compact Twin Tub Washing Machine